-The key to healthy vision is to take care of your eyes, which is why comprehensive eye exams are essential.
+The key to a healthy vision is to take care of your eyes, which is why comprehensive eye exams are essential.
 And the great news is you don’t have to search for “places to get eye exams near you.”
 You can just visit your local For Eyes to see a nearby Independent Doctor of Optometry.
 It’s that easy.

 What is a comprehensive eye exam?